bostontrader/cakephp-auth-tdd/README.md

 commit-e8eac7.
 If we run Model/UserTest at this time, we'll get an error: No tests found in class "UserTest".
 Well duh!
 The beginning test doesn't contain any tests.
 Let's fix that by adding a simple test that does nothing.
 Although the test does nothing, it looks like a test and thus makes the class a valid CakeTestCase.

+commit- a49e85.
+If we run the test now, it's all green.
+Great!
+Onward through the fog.

+<br>Now we want to make a test that will do something with the model.
+Again we guess that
+we'll likely want some means of getting all the User records.
+So let's create a test to invoke a method getAllUsers on the User model.
+We haven't yet created a users table in the db, a Users model in Cake, nor a method getAllUsers.
+So we guess this test will probably fail now.